Bastrop Amputation Injury Lawyer

 Texas Statute of Limitations

-Amputation Injury accidents in Bastrop frequently occur along major corridors including TX-71 (Highway 71), TX-21, SH-95.
+Amputation Injury cases in Bastrop frequently arise along major corridors including TX-71 (Highway 71), TX-21, SH-95.
 Bastrop has a population of approximately 12,000 residents and is one of the fastest-growing small cities in Central Texas

-High-risk accident areas in Bastrop include TX-71 corridor between Bastrop and Austin, SH-95 and TX-71 intersection in Bastrop, TX-21 between Bastrop and San Marcos, Highway 71 and Lovers Lane area.
-If you have been injured in a amputation injury accident near any of these locations, our attorneys can help.
+High-risk areas in Bastrop include TX-71 corridor between Bastrop and Austin, SH-95 and TX-71 intersection in Bastrop, TX-21 between Bastrop and San Marcos, Highway 71 and Lovers Lane area.
+If you have been injured near any of these locations, our attorneys can help.

 - The city sits along the Colorado River about 30 miles southeast of Austin, with Highway 71 serving as the primary commuter route